Personal Searches in Victoria

 There are a number of options for police when conducting personal searches in Victoria.

-- search you in public or on private property
+- in public or on private property

-- are under 18
+- is under 18